 OnDeck Reviews vs Kabbage Reviews

-OnDeck and Kabbage both get pretty good customer reviews.
+OnDeck reviews and Kabbage reviews are both pretty good.
 Both are able to retain customers for multiple loans despite their high APR costs.
-This speaks volumes to the customer service of each, which we have found to be very good with both businesses.
+This speaks volumes to the great customer service of both businesses.
 However, past customers rank OnDeck a bit higher on overall satisfaction than the ratings by Kabbage’s customers.

 Kabbage vs OnDeck: Loan Originations